 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 By the time Kane Williamson is finished with playing cricket, it is probable that he will be New Zealand's greatest batsman.
 Even Martin Crowe endorsed that view.
+But he may also finish as one of the game's most loved global figures.
 Williamson is ambidextrous, bats right-handed in the top order across formats, and has become a pillar of the New Zealand side since he made his debut in 2010.